TriliumNext/Docs/Wiki/server-installation.md

 # Server Installation

 This guide outlines the steps to install Trilium on your own server.
-You might consider this option if you want to set up [synchronization](synchronization.md) or use Trilium as a browser version accessible from anywhere.
+You might consider this option if you want to set up [synchronization](synchronization.md) or use Trilium in a browser - accessible from anywhere.

 ## Installation Options